-[We continue to solicit #BLM guest posts.
+[We continue to solicit guest posts from scholars of color, especially Black and Indigenous She/They/Femme.
 We pay $150 for accepted posts.
-1000 words ballpark; profanity welcome.
-Art also welcome.
-Due to overwhelming response, new submissions will not go up until August/Sept.
-Please send a draft or query/pitch to Karen at firstname.lastname@example.org]
+1000 words ballpark.
+Please send a draft or query/pitch to Karen at email@example.com.

 Dr. Johnathan Flowers is Visiting Assistant Professor of Philosophy at Worcester State University.
 His current research focuses on developing an affective theory of experience, identity, and personhood through bridging American Pragmatism, Japanese Aesthetics, and Phenomenology.
 Flowers’ work also explores how identities are lived affectively through technology and society, with a specific emphasis on race, gender, and disability.